-Founded in 2005, Greenlane is the premier global platform for the development and distribution of premium cannabis accessories, vape devices, and lifestyle products.
-In 2021, we completed several transformative acquisitions including the acquisition of two proprietary house brands, EYCE ("Eyce") and DaVinci ("DaVinci"), along with a larger merger with KushCo Holdings, adding a significant industrial line of business to the Greenlane platform.
-These acquisitions strengthened our leading position as a consumer ancillary products house-of-brands business by adding two established brands to our portfolio (Eyce and DaVinci), and significantly expanded our customer network, bringing strategic relationships with leading cannabis multi-state-operators ("MSOs"), cannabis single-state operators ("SSOs"), and Canadian licensed-produces ("LPS"), ferenlane is a leading ancillary cannabis company, providing a wide array of consumer ancillary products and industrial ancillary products and industrial ancillary products of cannabis produces, processors, brands, and retailers ("Cannabis Operators"), in addition to specialty retailers, smoke shops and head shops, convenience stores, and consumers directly through our own proprietary web stores and large online marketplaces such as Amazon.
+Founded in 2005, Greenlane is the premier global platform for the development and distribution of premium canabis accessories, vape devices, and lifestyle products.
+In 2021, we completed several transformative acquisitions including the acquisition of two proprietary house brands, EYCE ("Eyce") and DaVinci ("DaVinci"), along with a larger merger with KushCo Holdings, adding a significant industrial line of business by adding two established brands to our portfolio (Eyce and DaVinci), and significantly expanded our customer network, bringing strategic relationships with leading canabis multi-state-operators ("MSO"), cannabis single-state operators ("SSO"), and Canadian licensed-producers ("LPs").
+Greenlane is a leading analisis company, providing a wide array of consumer ancillary products and industrial ancillary products to thousands of cannabis producers, processors, brands, and retailers ("Cannabis Operators"), in addition to specially treations, somewhere some sortes, and consumers directly through our own proprietary web stores and large online marketplaces such as Amazon.